NEUBIAS/bise-core-ontology/demo-queries.md

 ## Q3
 ### Intention
-Search all available tools from a given EDAM topic.
+Search all available tools related to an EDAM topic.
 ### How
 We match an EDAM Topic which has a label which contains "microscopy".
 Then we search in the taxonomy all corresponding subclasses `?c rdfs:subClassOf* ?superClass`, and the softwares annotated with them.
 Finally, we display for each matched subgraph, an edge between a software label and a topic label.